flybywiresim/fbw-userguide/docs/pilots-corner/a380x/a380x-briefing/flight-deck/ovhd/ext-lt.md

 This switch turns the navigation lights on and off.

 - ON:
-    - Navigation lights or on.
+    - Navigation lights are on.
 - OFF:
     - Navigation lights are off.